 According to Accenture, 33% of customers abandoning a business relationship can be attributed to a lack of personalization.
 Consumers, generally, are seeking a personalized approach.
 A study by Segment points out that 71% of respondents are frustrated when they receive impersonal experiences.

 While offering personalized service works wonders, you should also be able to build trust.
 Many brands neglect things like creating a custom email address, which is vital for building trust.
-Companies such as Wix.com, which offers free website builders offer a service like this.
+Companies such as Wix.com or Hostinger, which offers free website builders offer a service like this.

 And while you’re at it, be sure to add a picture of yourself in the email signature, which accompanies every support ticket you send out.
 This gives the recipients a face to associate with you, which can help strengthen the connection between your business and your customers.

 At the same time, while reaching out to customers via email, address them with their names to build a connection.